Membership

 New Jersey

-The challenge of reducing our building energy use by even one third is an enormous one.
-Yet we have to achieve this if we are going to meet the targets set out in the Energy Master Plan, to achieve at least 70% clean energy by 2050.
+The challenge of reducing our building energy use by even one-third is an enormous one.
+Yet we have to achieve this if we are going to meet the targets set out in the Energy Master Plan.

 In addition, much of NJ’s C&I is older and needs “hardening” and resilient reconstruction to meet a climate-‐uncertain future.
-The 2013 legislation, if approved, will add this element to NJPACE’s goals, and significantly increase the potential for PACE investment for years to come.
+The 2021 legislation adds this element to New Jersey’s C-PACE goals and will significantly increase the potential for PACE investment for years to come.

 Investing in Clean Energy